chngr/chngr.github.io/GAGLES-F2018.md

 baby motivic one due to Sergey Galkin and Evgeny Shinder.
 Their approach is to find a relation between the class of a cubic fourfold and its associated Fano variety of lines in the Grothendieck ring of varieties.
-This relation together with the hypothesis that a certain element in the the Grothendieck ring is not a zero divisor implies that a very general cubic fourfold is not rational.
+This relation together with the hypothesis that a certain element in the Grothendieck ring is not a zero divisor implies that a very general cubic fourfold is not rational.
 Unfortunately, the non-zero divisor hypothesis seems likely to be false in view of Lev Borisov's example which shows that the Lefschetz motive is actually a zero divisor in the Grothendieck ring.

-- S. Galkin and E. Shinder,
+* S. Galkin and E. Shinder (2014),
 [[The Fano variety of lines and rationality problem for a cubic hypersurface][GS-Fano]]{.paper}.

 Finally, a helpful guide to the relationships between cubic fourfolds and K3 surfaces is contained in a set of slides by Daniel Huybrechts:

-- D. Huybrechts,
+* D. Huybrechts (2018),
 Hodge theory of cubic fourfolds, their Fano varieties, and associated K3 categories, [1](assets/HuybrechtsLecture1.pdf), [2](assets/HuybrechtsLecture2.pdf),